-Peer-reviewed papers are scrutinized by experts to ensure that they meet the discipline's high standards.
+Peer-reviewed papers are scrutinized by experts to ensure that they meet the academic discipline's high standards.
 Peer-reviewed papers are also called "scholarly articles" or "refereed articles."

 If you're not sure if a journal is peer-reviewed, check in Ulrich's.
 Ulrich's Periodicals Directory is a database that maintains information about all types of periodicals: scholarly journals, newspapers, magazines and more.
 If you search your journal title in Ulrich's and you see a mini referree jersey (see image below) in the search results, your journal is peer reviewed!